 How Do Courts Determine Guilt in Cases with Competing Versions of Events?

 In criminal cases, it is the Crown’s obligation in every trial to prove the accused is guilty beyond a reasonable doubt considering the credibility.
 This can be a challenging task for juries, particularly in cases where two competing versions of events, one from the complainant and the other from the accused, exist, and there is little or no supporting evidence for either side.

 How should juries determine the accused’s guilt or innocence when two witnesses provide different versions of events?

 The Supreme Court of Canada’s Guidance: R v.
 W.D.

 In R v.
-W.D., 1 SCR 742, the Supreme Court of Canada provided guidance to trial courts about how to assess competing accounts.
+W.D., 1 SCR 742, the Supreme Court of Canada guided trial courts about how to assess competing accounts.
 In that case, the accused, a 42-year-old man, was charged with sexually assaulting his 16-year-old niece.
 Aside from the niece’s testimony of the event, there was little circumstantial evidence supporting the allegation.
 The accused denied committing the offence.
 The trial judge instructed the jury that they must decide whether to believe either the accused or the complainant.
-In the result, the jury found the accused guilty.
+As a result, the jury found the accused guilty.

 On appeal, the accused took issue with how the trial judge instructed the jury about how to resolve the competing evidence.
 The Supreme Court of Canada held the instruction was improper and set out a test to apply in these types of situations.